Exploring the Fourth Dimension

 6. Discussion

-• The Tetrachron Principle does not claim to introduce a new theorem in measure theory, but rather a new interpretative framework.
+The Tetracron Principle does not aim to introduce a new result in measure theory, but rather to propose an explicit interpretative framework for a geometric structure already implicit in the existing mathematical formalism.

 7. Conclusion